erp12/push-redux/content/pages/genetic_operators.md

->To learn more about Selection, Mutation, and Recombination algorithms, I would highly recomend the "Field Guide To Genetic Programming" book, which is freely shared online [here](http://dces.essex.ac.uk/staff/rpoli/gp-field-guide/A_Field_Guide_to_Genetic_Programming.pdf).
+>To learn more about Selection, Mutation, and Recombination algorithms, I would highly recommend the "Field Guide To Genetic Programming" book, which is freely shared online [here](http://dces.essex.ac.uk/staff/rpoli/gp-field-guide/A_Field_Guide_to_Genetic_Programming.pdf).
 The content is not exactly the same as this page because the book is not specific to PushGP.

 <a name="selection"></a>
 #### Selection

 A selection event refers to the points during evolution where an individual is probabilistically chosen based on fitness.
 Individuals with better fitness (ie. lower error) are more likely to be chosen.
-The chosen individuals are typically used as "parents" in Mutaion or Recombination.
+The chosen individuals are typically used as "parents" in Mutation or Recombination.

 ##### Lexicase Selection

-Lexicase selection selects and individual from the pareto front, and tends to select individuals which have specialied at solvig some test cases.
+Lexicase selection selects and individual from the Pareto front, and tends to select individuals which have specialized at solving some test cases.

 >"Unlike most traditional parent selection techniques, lexicase selection does not base selection on a fitness value that is aggregated over all test cases; rather, it considers test cases one at a time in random order"
 >-- T. Helmuth, L. Spector